Tax Compliance

 Introduction

-Help the environment and motivate employees with a salary sacrifice for electric vehicles scheme.
+Help the environment and motivate employees with an electric vehicle salary sacrifice scheme.

-Here we guide you through the salary sacrifice for electric vehicles scheme, what you and your employees need to know and how you can get started.
+Here we guide you through the salary sacrifice for electric vehicles scheme, how it works, what you and your employees need to know, and how you can get started.

 Why electric vehicles?

-Electric vehicles are better for the environment as they emit less greenhouse gasses (even when taking in to account the electricity required to charge them).
+Electric vehicles are better for the environment as they emit fewer greenhouse gasses (even when taking into account the electricity required to charge them).

 The government is also providing beneficial tax rates to encourage people to go electric.
 For example:

-• Tax incentives.
+- Tax incentives.
 You can claim capital allowances on electric company cars.
+Learn more about tax on company cars.

 In addition to the financial benefits, employees are now, more than ever, considering a company’s social responsibility and environmental commitment when looking to start and further their careers.